Campus: South Kensington and White City

 We invite applications from exceptional candidates with demonstrable expertise relevant to the posts, with complementary research interests to our existing activities.
 You should hold a PhD (or equivalent) in the physical sciences, engineering, or a related discipline, as well as substantial, relevant postdoctoral experience.
 You will have (or have demonstrated a strong potential to develop) an international reputation, an outstanding publication record, evidence of securing research funding and an aptitude for inspiring undergraduate students.

-The appointee will be expected to plan, direct and undertake the implementation of research activities and programmes of outstanding quality, international repute and innovation in the area of Functional Materials, in particular thin film growth and characterisation, with potential application in optoelectronic, memory and quantum devices.
+The appointee will be expected to plan, direct and undertake the implementation of research activities and programmes of outstanding quality, international repute and innovation in the area of Ceramics.
 They will also be expected to generate income from external sources to support their own research programme and to develop collaborative programmes with other academics within the Department, across other research centres and institutes across the College and other departments within the College.
 They will also be expected to advance the reputation of the Department of Materials and the College by disseminating their research though publications in international peer-reviewed journals and presentations at international conferences.